MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/configurations/write-and-compile.md

 ---
-ms.date: 08/01/2022
+ms.date: 08/15/2022
 keywords:  dsc,powershell,configuration,service,setup
-title:  Write and compile a Configuration
+title:  Write and compile a DSC Configuration
 description: >
   This exercise walks through creating and compiling a DSC Configuration from start to finish.
 In the following example, you will learn how to write and compile a minimal Configuration
 ---
-# Write and compile a Configuration
+# Write and compile a DSC Configuration

 > Applies To: PowerShell 7.2

-This exercise walks through creating and compiling a Desired State Configuration (DSC) Configuration from start to finish.
+This exercise walks through creating and compiling a DSC Configuration from start to finish.
 In the following example, you'll learn how to write and compile a minimal DSC Configuration to ensure a `DscTest` registry key exists on your local machine.

 For an overview of what DSC is and how it works, see [Desired State Configuration 2.0][1].

+> [!IMPORTANT]
+> Starting in DSC 2.0, there is no supported way to use DSC Configurations directly.
+They're only
+> supported for use with [Azure Policy's machine configuration feature][2].

 ## Requirements